yahiakala/anvil-squared/README.md

 This repository contains custom components that don't fit in [anvil-extras](https://github.com/anvilistas/anvil-extras) or [anvil-labs](https://github.com/anvilistas/anvil-labs).

+These include:
+- Chatbox.
+A height-adjustable chatbox widget for chatting.
+- ChatPage.
+A full screen chatbox that has a sticky footer.
+- ClientTests.
+A user interface/dashboard for running your client test code (using unittest).

 ### Build web apps with nothing but Python.

 You can clone this app into your own GitHub and Anvil account to use and modify.